Kennecott, Alaska

 Living in Kennecott was as challenging as it was unique.
 Although the town was just half a mile long and only a few hundred feet wide, it was self-sufficient with a hospital, school, general store, dairy, and tennis courts.

-Winters were brutal, with temperatures plunging below -20°F and only a few hours of sunlight each day, if it wasn’t snowing.
+Winters here were extreme, with temperatures plunging below -50°F and only a few hours of sunlight each day, if it wasn’t snowing.
 Supplies arrived by train, and the town was entirely cut off from the outer world when the railroad would shut down for repairs.

 To unwind, miners traveled to McCarthy, a “vice town” five miles south that offered gambling, saloons, and brothels – none of which were allowed in Kennecott by mine management.
 McCarthy became a haven for miners seeking respite from Kennecott’s tightly controlled environment.
 The trains even carried a unique whistle to warn saloons when a US Marshal was onboard.

 Despite the challenges of living in this remote location, Kennecott fostered a vibrant community.
 Families planted gardens, organized baseball games, and held school events each year.
-In the winter, children skated on frozen ponds, and mine workers used the aerial tramway as a ski lift.
-Workers from around the world – Greeks, Swedes, Italians, Japanese, and more – created a melting pot of cultures, forming close bonds in their shared isolation.
+Children of the town were given a lot of freedom to play and explore.
+Workers from around the world created a melting pot of cultures, forming close bonds in their shared isolation.
+Most of the miners were from Scandinavian countries, but Cornish miners from England were also common.

 Decline and Abandonment

 Kennecott’s decline began in the late 1920s, as copper prices plummeted during the Great Depression.
-With no new significant ore deposits discovered for several years, the mines struggled to remain profitable; in 1938, the wealthiest veins had been exhausted, and the town shut down.
+With no new significant ore deposits discovered for several years, the mines struggled to remain profitable.
+The entire operation closed for several years in the early 1930s, then reopened for a few years until finally shutting down for good in late 1938.
 On November 11, 1938, the last train left Kennecott, carrying its final residents to the port of Cordova.

 For decades, Kennecott sat abandoned, its buildings slowly deteriorating and left in disrepair.
-In 1986, it was designated a National Historic Landmark, and in 1998, the National Park Service finally acquired large areas of the town’s property.
-Restoration efforts began, stabilizing key structures like the concentration mill and addressing the environmental damage.
+In 1986, it was designated a National Historic Landmark, and in 1998, the National Park Service acquired much of the land in and around the town.
+Restoration efforts began, stabilizing key structures like the concentration mill and addressing environmental contamination.
 Kennecott has since become a centerpiece of Wrangell-St. Elias National Park, the largest of the United States’s parks, and draws visitors from around the world.

 Kennecott is more than a relic; it symbolizes human determination and ingenuity.
 It represents both the triumphs of early industrial innovation and the costs of resource extraction in a fragile wilderness.
 Walking through its quiet streets today, with the red-painted buildings standing stark against the icy landscape, visitors can imagine the lives of those who braved the elements to turn a remote patch of Alaska into a thriving town.
 Kennecott’s copper still powers much of the modern world, a silent reminder of the ambition and sacrifice that once brought this frontier to life.

-For a longer history of Kennecott check out author Nick Gentile's video: Kennecott, Alaska - A Gem of the Northern Frontier
+Author Nick Gentile's video provides a longer history of Kennecott: Kennecott, Alaska - A Gem of the Northern Frontier

 Western Mining History is the work of Aaron Walton.
 About Western Mining History